kvaksin/kvaksin.github.io/_pages/aivoicebot.md

 - [ ] Add voice activity detection for open-mic
 - [ ] Use GPT-based NLU for better intent extraction
 - [ ] CRM webhooks to trigger post-call workflows
+- [ ] Inteligent call routing to handle different Customer intent (with analysing Customers communication.
+More details are [here](/pages/aicc))

 ---